digitallinguistics/app/.github/CONTRIBUTING.md

 * `npm start`: Run a local test server for development.
 Defaults to port `3000` (set `process.env.PORT` to change this).

 * `npm test`: Runs both unit and integration tests.
 By default tests are run on the command line.
+You can run unit tests and integration tests individually with the following commands:
+  - `npm run test:unit`
+  - `npm run test:integration`
-To run tests manually in the Cypress dashboard, use `npm run cypress`.
+  - `npm run cypress`: runs integration tests manually in Cypress dashboard

 ## Project Structure